 This small treehouse, built in the base of an old redwood, is just one big room.
 It is a fun spot to look in, and I recommend checking it out, but you probably won’t spend much time there.
 Read more about it here

 Scotia (15 minutes)

 After the Avenue of the Giants, get back on the road and head to the town of Scotia.
-It is an old logging town, and from the highway you will see the piles of logs that are still being used for wood.
-In the middle of the town is a small museum which shows the city history and there are trains to climb on and explore in the park outside the museum.
+It is an old logging town, and from the highway, you will see the piles of logs that are still being used for wood.
+In the middle of the city is a small museum which shows the city’s history and there are trains to climb on and explore in the park outside of the museum.
 Read more about it here

 Loleta Cheese Factory (5 minutes)

 I love good cheese, and this is the place for it.
 This cheese shop has a little bit of everything, and it is a fun place to buy a snack or a gift for the family.
 They have a ton of samples that you can partake in as well!

 Dinner Carter House Inn / Bless My Soul Cafe / Sirens Song Tavern in Eureka (5 minutes)